E10 series exterior

 JR East's E5 series train for the Tohoku and Hokkaido Shinkansen lines

-The E5 series began commercial operation in 2011, so the early trains manufactured are over 10 years old.
+The E5 series began commercial operation in 2011, so the initial production models are now over 10 years old.
+Since

 What kind of train will the next Tohoku Shinkansen E10 series be?

-JR East, which operates the Tohoku Shinkansen (Tokyo Station to Shin-Aomori Station), announced on March 4, 2025, that it would begin designing a new E10 series train.
-The company has indicated that
+JR East, which operates the Tohoku Shinkansen (Tokyo Station to Shin-Aomori Station), announced on March 4, 2025, that it would begin designing the new E10 series train.
+The company stated

-This coloring is said to be inspired by the mountains of the Tohoku region.
+This color scheme is said to be inspired by the mountains of the Tohoku region.

-In addition, the curved stripes on the sides of the body are modeled after the shape of cherry blossom petals.
+In addition, the curved stripes on the sides of the trains are modeled after the shape of cherry blossom petals.

 Maximum speed remains the same, but safety is improved

-The Tohoku Shinkansen, which opened in 1982, has increased its speed with each new train.
+The Tohoku Shinkansen, which opened in 1982, has seen its speed increase with each new train model.

-Both the E5 series and its predecessor, the E2 series, have been faster than previous trains.
+Both the E5 series and its predecessor, the E2 series, were introduced as faster trains than previous models.

 E2 series train